The Rabbit Hole

 2. Is it still there?

-Those two things can be very hard as sometimes the location is very vague and wrong.
-Sometimes the location is correct.
-When looking up the house, I am curious about who it was built for, were they famous or rich, maybe both?
+Those two things can be challenging as the location is sometimes vague and wrong.
+Sometimes, the area is correct.
+When looking up the house, I wonder who it was built for.
+Were they famous or rich, maybe both?

-I have compiled a lot of these pictures of newly built houses.
+I have compiled many of these pictures of newly built houses.
 I decided to create a map using Google Maps.
-The map I have made is What was there or still is… Oakland, California”.
+The map I have made is What was there or still is… Oakland, California.

-I have already added many homes that I have found while down in the rabbit hole.
+I have already added many homes I found while down the rabbit hole.

 Some are from long ago and long gone, but some are still there.

-Based on clippings, newspapers, and photos.
-It may not be accurate as address numbers have changed, and locations are often vague.
+This information is based on clippings, newspapers, and photos.
+It may not be accurate, as address numbers have changed, and locations are often vague.

 Maroon – Still there